tytydraco/yessleep/out/If_you_ever_encounter_a_longabandoned_mining_town_without_a_single_speck_of_decay_please_just_keep_driving.md

 His arms wrapped around her shins.

 Hailey tripped, and the ball of her left ankle slammed into the hard sand.
 A sickening crunch radiated through the atmosphere.
-It barely slowed her down.
+It barely slowed her pace.
 She ran on the mangled appendage like it was the most natural thing in the world.
 After Theo's attempt, Hailey changed her trajectory.
 She sprinted into the darkness, straight forward, full steam ahead.

 The rhythmic snaps of shredding tissue got quieter, and quieter, and eventually, we couldn’t hear anything at all.